Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

-The prolonged use of antihypertensive drugs contradicts our natural mechanism that tries to compensate for low filtration capacity.
-The drugs do bring a drop in blood pressure, but at the cost of long-term health damage.
+Hypertension and high blood cholesterol are misunderstood—They are a compensation mechanism of our body.
+The prolonged use of antihypertensive drugs contradicts our natural compensatory mechanism for low filtration capacity.
+The drugs bring a drop in blood pressure but at the cost of long-term health damage.

 The number of people affected by high blood pressure has almost doubled over the past 40 years.